rackerlabs/docs-developer-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

 After the data source is connected, click on **Create Data Set** on the home page and select the tables to use by clicking on the available schemas in the database.
-Once the Data Set is created, you can modify the columns or add new columns in the Data Set.
+After the Data Set is created, you can modify the columns or add new columns in the Data Set.

 You can use *Shift+click* or *Ctrl+click* to select multiple columns.
 Click